DHARU100/Easyfund/README.md

 npm init -y
 npm install @wdio/cli
-npm wdio cofig for installing the folders npx wdio run wdio.conf.js-->run coomand
+npm wdio cofig for installing the folders npx wdio run wdio.conf.js-->run comand

-once the zipped file store in the workspacw
+once the zipped file store in the workspace

 Go to file -->  add to the folder to the wrokspace  ( Project will in the the Visual studio code)